We receive a small commission if you click on the ads (selected by Google), or if you link to a product recommended by us.

 One of the criterion when we select hotels is the availability of free WiFi.
 If you are in an fancy hotel, the extra charge for WiFi may seem to be enough to buy a new system for the entire hotel.
 Ironically, less expensive hotels (3 and 4 stars), lodges, and B&Bs generally have excellent free WiFi.
 Some of the better hotels now offer it free to members of their loyalty programs, or sometimes to people who use the hotel web site to make reservations.

 It is getting rare to find a wired Ethernet connection - that technology has been largely replaced by wireless connections.
-My latest travel computer does not even have a wired network connection, but I am not worried since wireless is so universally available.
+My latest travel computer does not even have a wired network connection, but I am not worried since wireless is so universally available and works so well.

 In most of our hotels recently, the WiFi service was excellent in the room as well as public areas.
 We have been in hotels in years past where the WiFi was only reliable in the lobby (not nice, but I can live with it).
 However, too many hotels are unconcerned if the WiFi or internet connection goes out ("The service man has been called and will hopefully be here sometime tomorrow.")